netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 ~~~~~~~~~~~~

 The section *Account Data* holds your access credentials for the DHL webservice
 which are required for production mode.
-Customers with a DHL contract get these
+Customers with a DHL contract will get
-data from DHL directly.
+this information directly from the DHL team (Vertrieb DHL Paket).

 Shipment Orders
 ~~~~~~~~~~~~~~~